by Angel Ferrer 4 min read

 When the smoke passes through the water, much of the ash and tar is filtered out as it binds to the water molecules.
 Water is a bit like a net - it traps the ash and tar but it isn’t fine enough to catch the neutral compounds you want to smoke.
 Of course, a small amount of this is left in the water but this is usually insignificant.

 Another benefit of the water is that it also cools the smoke before it reaches your mouth and lungs.
 It is important not to cool the smoke too much though.
-The active ingredients you really want will vapourize between 125 and 50 degrees Fahrenheit, so you want to keep them in the vapour stream.
+The active ingredients you really want will vaporize between 125 and 50 degrees Fahrenheit, so you want to keep them in the vapor stream.
 To do this, make sure you only use enough water to cover the downstem.

 You’ll also want to keep your water clean to improve the quality of your smoking experience.
 Any chemicals in the water will affect the taste of your hit and some chemicals - such as chlorine - can be dangerous if inhaled.
 This is why you should always keep your bong clean before each use.